Upgrading Managed Servers

 You can also use the Rolling Pool Upgrade wizard to upgrade standalone server s, that is, server s which do not belong to any resource pool.

 Important: Before you upgrade

 Upgrading a pool of server s requires careful planning.
 As you plan your upgrade, it is very important to be aware of the following:

 - Download and install the latest version of XenCenter.
-For example, if you are upgrading your hosts from XenServer 6.5 to XenServer 7.0, you must use XenCenter issued with XenServer 7.0.
+For example, when you are upgrading your hosts to XenServer 7.6, you must use XenCenter issued with XenServer 7.6.
 Using earlier versions of XenCenter to upgrade to a newer version of XenServer is not supported.

-- VMs can only be migrated from a server running an older version of XenServer to one running the same version or higher (for example, from version to version 7.0 or from version 6.5 to version 7.0).
-You cannot migrate VMs from an upgraded server to one running an older version of XenServer (for example, from version 7.0 to version 7.0).
+- VMs can only be migrated from a server running an older version of XenServer to one running the same version or higher.
+You cannot migrate VMs from an upgraded server to one running an older version of XenServer.
 Ensure to allow for space on your servers accordingly.

 - Citrix strongly advises against running a mixed-mode pool (one with multiple versions of XenServer coexisting) for longer than necessary, as the pool operates in a degraded state during upgrade.